commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer order:billing_address_clone_id ID`

-The id of the address that you want to clone to create the order's billing address..
+The id of the address that you want to clone to create the order's billing address.

 ```
 USAGE